"In so far as quantum mechanics is correct, chemical questions are

 element (or associated PNBO overlap integral) of the E(2) numerator

-the orbitals with NBOView, feel free to use the SIGN command
+the orbitals with NBOPro@Jmol, feel free (in good conscience)

-to reverse any particuar orbital sign and restore the expected
+to reverse initial orbital sign and restore the expected

 in-phase superposition of donor and acceptor orbitals.

-I'd like to upgrade my binary NBO6 license to a source NBO6 license?
+I'd like to upgrade my binary NBO7 license to a source NBO7 license?
 Is

 Yes.
 Contact the NBO Business Manager (email@example.com)